 WHO’s Dr. Soumya Swaminathan said, “Without urgent efforts to increase vaccination coverage and identify populations with unacceptable levels of under-, or unimmunized children, we risk losing decades of progress in protecting children and communities against this devastating, but entirely preventable disease.”

 The latest report on measles is an urgent reminder that we need to make vaccination against preventable diseases a bigger priority on the global agenda.
-Visit the Measles & Rubella Initiative to learn how to get involved or join our Shot@Life campaign to help more children around the world have access to vaccines.
+Visit the Measles & Rubella Partnership to learn how to get involved or join our Shot@Life campaign to help more children around the world have access to vaccines.